pt-BR translation update

 So, the translation was something like this:

 Is it ok?

-#4 Updated by Toshi MARUYAMA almost 3 years ago
+#4 Updated by Toshi MARUYAMA about 3 years ago

 I copied "bare and local" from wiki.

-#5 Updated by Toshi MARUYAMA almost 3 years ago
+#5 Updated by Toshi MARUYAMA about 3 years ago

 Rodrigo Rosenfeld Rosas wrote: